Evening Lectures

 May 11, 2017: Feliks Banel: “Diamonds in the Ether: Tuning In to Northwest Radio History”

-September 21, 2017: Mick Qualls, “The Life and Times of Ben Snipes” (recorded; click to visit our Facebook page for video)
+September 21, 2017: Mick Qualls, “The Life and Times of Ben Snipes” (click for YouTube video)

 October 12, 2017: David George Gordon: “Sasquatch: Man-Ape or Myth?”